fayeishere/fayeishere-old/_posts/2013-04-09-sevenThruNine.markdown

  using Sinatra with Rack to Rails was a sort of graduating experience in itself.
 Week 8 we looked at Backbone.js and prepared for our job fair.
-Honestly, Backbone took a back seat to preparing/updating my portfolio and resume, which needed a serious rejuvenating.
+Honestly, Backbone took a back seat to preparing/updating my portfolio and resume, which needed a serious rejuvenation.
 The job fair itself was fantastic, terrifying, and satisfying - all in one.
 We got a little over five minutes to speak with participating possible employers - good practice for the future and a great chance to meet different companies.